PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - Assisted with locality for bird specimen shared with MSB
  - Completed "Manage Collection" for all collections adding museum logo to record header and details for future publication to aggregators.
  - Downloaded 5,798 records shared with MSB and prepped bulkload file for load to NMMNH:Mamm collection.
+ - Claimed barcodes for all collections: NMMNH followed by up to 12 numeric or text characters plus _ or -

 #### Lindsey
 ##### Benefits NMMNH Bioscience